 From California, the land of pleasant living… we take you to a war zone.
 Compton?
 South LA?
-No, it’s the City of Rolling Hills, California, perched on the Rancho Palos Verde peninsula, a place where poverty – which in includes anyone driving a vehicle worth less than a hundred grand – appears to have been banned.
+No, it’s the City of Rolling Hills, California, perched on the Rancho Palos Verde peninsula, a place where poverty – which includes anyone driving a vehicle worth less than a hundred grand – appears to have been banned.

 Remember Rodney?
-Decades before #Blacklivesmatter, Rodney King was the poster child for police brutality against minorities, or – if you roll this way – he was the man who should have known better than to be driving around after dark while engaged in being black.
+Decades before George Floyd and #Blacklivesmatter, Rodney King was the poster child for police brutality against minorities, or – if you roll this way – he was the man who should have known better than to be driving around after dark while engaged in being black.
 After some of the police officers involved in his beating were acquitted, rioting ensued.
 Rodney’s plaintive plea for peace, which went viral before going viral became fashionable, asked, “can we all get along?”

-Amid its 23 miles of horse trails, the 690 homes and the 26 miles of roads, the people in Rolling Hills apparently cannot.
+Amid its 23 miles of horse trails, the 690 homes, and the 26 miles of roads, the people in Rolling Hills apparently cannot.
 The Fullers made it a habit to complain about the Murrells’ trees because it spoiled their view (something people on Rodney’s side of town probably didn’t worry much about).
 The Murrells kept trying to get along, acceding to trim job after trim job, until they had finally had enough.
 But they didn’t sue the Fullers.
 Instead, they sued the Rolling Hills board of directors, and specifically Donald Crocker, for having caved in to years and years of the Fullers’ fulminations about the trees.

 Naturally, Mr. Crocker, who was a volunteer board member, didn’t much like being sued.
 After all, he said, he was just doing his job.
 And the Court agreed.
 In California, as is the case in many places, directors of corporations, for-profit and not-for-profit alike, are protected by a “business judgment rule.”
-The rules shields directors from liability when they have acted in good faith, haven’t engaged in self-dealing and have acted on an informed basis.
+The rules shields directors from liability when they have acted in good faith, haven’t engaged in self-dealing, and have acted on an informed basis.
 (Note: the “business judgment rule” varies from state to state, and can be rather nuanced.
 You should not assume that the application of the “business judgment rule” in this case represents what would happen in your own state).

-Besides, the Court said, the Murrells shouldn’t be allowed to benefit after leading the Board and everyone else to believe that year after year they were agreeing – however reluctantly – to the tree trimming, and only when they reached the breaking point, did they decide sue for everything that had ever happened.
+Besides, the Court said, the Murrells shouldn’t be allowed to benefit after leading the Board and everyone else to believe that year after year they were agreeing – however reluctantly – to the tree trimming, and only when they reached the breaking point, did they decide to sue for everything that had ever happened.

 There are a couple of morals here.
 One is that if you just try to get along, your efforts to do so “can and will be used against you in a court of law,” as Sgt.
 Joe Friday liked to tell defendants.
 The second, and more basic moral, sadly enough, is that turning the other cheek in Rolling Hills is just an invitation to your neighbor to smite you on that one, too.